Winner in You: Commercial performance

-The album peaked at number one on the US Billboard 200 and on Billboard R&B/Hip-Hop Albums.
+The album peaked at number one on the US Billboard 200 and on Billboards Top R&B/Hip-Hop Albums chart.
 It spent 30 weeks on the Billboard 200 and spent 33 weeks on the R&B/Hip-Hop Albums.
 On June 27, 1986, Winner in You was certified Platinum by the Recording Industry Association of America (RIAA), for shipments of one million copies in the US.
 Winner in You attained respectable international charting.
 In the Netherlands, it entered at number twenty-eight on the Mega Album Top 100.
 In New Zealand, it entered at number ten on the Top 40 Albums.
 In Sweden, it entered at number seventeen on the Albums Top 60.
 In the United Kingdom, it entered at number thirty-four and peaked at number 30 on the UK Albums Chart.